Iran denies involvement but justifies Salman Rushdie attack

 “In this regard, no one can blame the Islamic Republic of Iran,” he added.
 “We believe that the insults made and the support he received was an insult against followers of all religions.”

-Rushdie, 75, was stabbed Friday while attending an event in western New York.
-He suffered a damaged liver and severed nerves in an arm and an eye, his agent Andrew Wylie said.
-Rushdie was likely to lose the injured eye.
+Iran has denied carrying out other operations abroad against dissidents in the years since the country’s 1979 Islamic Revolution, though prosecutors and Western governments have attributed such attacks to Tehran.

-His assailant, 24-year-old Hadi Matar, has pleaded not guilty to charges stemming from the attack through his lawyer.
+Rushdie was attacked Friday as he was about to give a lecture in western New York.
+He suffered a damaged liver and severed nerves in an arm and an eye, according to his agent, Andrew Wylie.
+Rushdie is likely to lose the eye, Wylie said.

-Rushdie has for more than 30 years faced death threats for “The Satanic Verses.”
-Iran’s late Supreme Leader Ayatollah Ruhollah Khomeini had issued a fatwa, or Islamic edict, demanding his death.
-A semiofficial Iranian foundation had put up a bounty of over $3 million for the author, though it has yet to offer any comment on the attack.
+His alleged assailant, 24-year-old Hadi Matar, pleaded not guilty to attempted murder and assault.

-Police in New York have offered no motive yet for the attack, though District Attorney Jason Schmidt alluded to the bounty on Rushdie in arguing against bail during a hearing Saturday.
+Police in New York have offered no motive for the attack, though District Attorney Jason Schmidt alluded to the bounty on Rushdie in arguing against bail during a hearing over the weekend.

 “Even if this court were to set a million dollars bail, we stand a risk that bail could be met,” Schmidt said.

-Matar was born in the United States to parents who emigrated from Yaroun in southern Lebanon near the Israeli border, according to the village’s mayor.
+Matar was born in the U.S. to parents who emigrated from Yaroun in southern Lebanon near the Israeli border, according to the village’s mayor.
 Flags of the Iranian-backed Shiite militant group Hezbollah, along with portraits of Hezbollah and Iranian leaders, hang across the village.
-Israel also has bombarded Hezbollah positions near there in the past.
+Israel has bombarded Hezbollah positions near there in the past.

-In Yaroun, village records show Matar holds Lebanese citizenship and is identified as a Shiite, an official there said.
-The official, who spoke on condition of anonymity out of security concerns, said Matar’s father still lives there but has been in seclusion since the attack.
+Village records show Matar holds Lebanese citizenship and is a Shiite, an official there said.
+The official, who spoke on condition of anonymity out of security concerns, said Matar’s father lives there but has been in seclusion since the attack.

 In his remarks Monday, Kanaani added that Iran did not “have any other information more than what the American media has reported.”
 He also implied that Rushdie brought the attack on himself.